30 Absolute Best Books To Read After A Breakup

 15. Grit, By Angela Duckworth

-One, argues that talent and intelligence matter less than grit: her word for perseverance, focus, endurance, and constant improvement.
+One, she argues that talent and intelligence matter less than grit: her word for perseverance, focus, endurance, and constant improvement.
+Two, she explores what grit is, where it comes from, how it drives success, and how you can develop it.

-Buy Grit On Amazon
+Order Now On Amazon

 Notable Quote:

 …there are no shortcuts to excellence.
-Developing real expertise, figuring out really hard problems, it all takes time―longer than most people imagine….you’ve got to apply those skills and produce goods or services that are valuable to people….Grit is about working on something you care about so much that you’re willing to stay loyal to it…it’s doing what you love, but not just falling in love―staying in love.
+Developing real expertise, figuring out really hard problems, it all takes time — longer than most people imagine….you’ve got to apply those skills and produce goods or services that are valuable to people….Grit is about working on something you care about so much that you’re willing to stay loyal to it…it’s doing what you love, but not just falling in love — staying in love.

 16. The Body Keeps the Score, By Bessel Van Der Kolk